Code of Ethics and Conduct.

 It is our intention to contract only with suppliers who satisfy our standards with regards to labour and welfare conditions, health and safety, anti-slavery, anti-bribery, the prevention of tax evasion and/or facilitation of tax evasion, information and cybersecurity, and environmental management or who have given a commitment to achieve these standards within an agreed time-frame.

-We will observe high ethical standards in all our dealings with producers and suppliers.
-Any corrupt, improper or unethical behaviour in dealings with producers and/or suppliers is prohibited.
+We will observe high ethical standards in all our dealings with customers and suppliers.
+Any corrupt, improper or unethical behaviour in dealings with customers and/or suppliers is prohibited.

 c.
 Public and government officials and employees